 - Link configuration. - Configuration of Network Transport parameters that must be completed for every node, regardless of link type.
 This is referred to as transport configuration. - Network Interface (NI) configuration.
 This consists of configuring parameters used by each of the node's network interfaces.
 These parameters differ for different types of links, so NI configuration is separated from configuration of Network Transport items that must be configured for all link types.
 If a node is a gateway (either full or half), separate NI configuration is needed for each of its links (one for each network or gateway half link). - Logging configuration.
 Logging configuration for each NS3000/V subsystem can be configured during this portion of network configuration tasks. - Network directory configuration.
-Configuration of each node's network directory (for nodes on router networks, proxy server nodes on IEEE 802.
+Configuration of each node's network directory (for nodes on router networks, X. 25 networks, proxy server nodes on IEEE 802.
 3 networks, and for full or half gateway nodes) consists of entering node names, their IP address(es), and the protocols used on each node.

 Section 5 of this manual explains how to use NMMGR.
-Section 6 explains how to use guided configuration; sections 7 through 13 illustrate the interface displayed when manual configuration is used.
-Section 14 shows and describes the interface used for configuring the network directory.
-Sections 6 through 14 all explain the parameters you need to configure for each configuration task.
+Section 6 explains how to use guided configuration; sections 7 through 14 illustrate the interface displayed when manual configuration is used.
+Section 15 shows and describes the interface used for configuring the network directory.
+Sections 6 through 15 all explain the parameters you need to configure for each configuration task.
+Section 16 describes the maintenance mode command interface.